stt-datacore/website/static/pages/about.md

 ### Contact

-Once we grow the team of contributors and volunteers we may set up a Discord or some other means of communication.
-But for now, the easiest way to get in touch is by opening [issues on GitHub](https://github.com/stt-datacore/) in the appropriate repository.
-You can also find TemporalAgent7 on the [STT Discord server](https://discord.gg/8Du7ZtJ) as TemporalAgent7#3792, and on reddit as [u/TemporalAgent7](https://www.reddit.com/user/TemporalAgent7).
+The easiest way to get in touch is by opening [issues on GitHub](https://github.com/stt-datacore/) in the appropriate repository.
+You can also join our [development Discord](https://discord.gg/2SY8W7Aeme), ask about a maintainer on the [STT Discord server](https://discord.gg/8Du7ZtJ), or e-mail us: admin@datacore.app .

 ### Licensing